Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Strong hypercube decompositions

 The collection $\cA_x$ is naturally a poset under inclusion order.
 We also view it as a directed graph where $Y_1 \to Y_2$ if $Y_1\subset Y_2$ and $|Y_2\setminus Y_1|=1.$ Call the elements of $\cA_x$ \emph{antichains over $x$} (relative to $I$).

-A \emph{strong hypercube cluster} at $x$ (relative to $I$) consists of a function $\theta_x:\cA_x \to [u,v]$, called the \emph{hypercube map}, satisfying the following four properties: \begin{enumerate} \item[(HC1)] $\theta_x(\varnothing) = x$. \item[(HC2)] If $y\in\cY_x$, then $\theta_x(y) = y$. \item[(HC3)] If $Y_1\to Y_2$, then $\theta_x(Y_1)\to \theta_x(Y_2)$. \item[(HC4)] If $|Y|=|Y'|=|Y\cap Y'|+1$ and we have a subgraph of $\Gamma(u,v)$ of the form then $Y\cup Y'$ is an antichain and $\theta_x(Y\cup Y')= w$. \end{enumerate} \end{definition}
+A \emph{strong hypercube cluster} at $x$ (relative to $I$) consists of a function $\theta_x:\cA_x \to [u,v]$, called the \emph{hypercube map}, satisfying the following four properties: \begin{enumerate} \item[(HC1)] $\theta_x(\varnothing) = x$. \item[(HC2)] If $y\in\cY_x$, then $\theta_x(\{y\}) = y$. \item[(HC3)] If $Y_1\to Y_2$, then $\theta_x(Y_1)\to \theta_x(Y_2)$. \item[(HC4)] If $|Y|=|Y'|=|Y\cap Y'|+1$ and we have a subgraph of $\Gamma(u,v)$ of the form then $Y\cup Y'$ is an antichain and $\theta_x(Y\cup Y')= w$. \end{enumerate} \end{definition}

-Hypercube clusters are so-named because the intervals in $\cA_x$ get mapped to hypercubes by the hypercube map, so the existence of a strong hypercube cluster at $x$ means that there are lots of hypercubes in $\Gamma(u,v)$ which have bottom vertex $x$.
+Hypercube clusters are so-named because the hypercube map sends intervals in $\cA_x$ to hypercubes in the Bruhat graph, so the existence of a strong hypercube cluster at $x$ means that there are lots of hypercubes in $\Gamma(u,v)$ which have bottom vertex $x$.
 Note that for a fixed order ideal $I$, there is at most one strong hypercube cluster at $x$ relative to $I$.
 In fact, if there is a strong hypercube cluster then there is at most one hypercube at $x$ with a given set of bottom edges.
 This follows from the following lemma.